Pages

 Sunday, December 18, 2011

-Gifts!
+Gifts.
 The word strikes terror in the hearts of gift-knitting enthusiasts everywhere.
 It's not the gift itself that causes stress, but the amount of time remaining to do so.
-No matter when we start, there's never enough time to finish all our gift projects without major panic.
+No matter when we start, there's never enough time to finish all our gift projects without some panic.

 Golly was written specifically for mansocks, but you can do with it what you will, as it has charts for a 60, 64, 72, and 80 stitch socks.
 Enjoy!